Skip to content

 Magister Lyra Luneth stood at the War Gate while sunset bled the mountain peaks from white to copper.
 The portal behind her thrummed, a deep, patient vibration she could feel through the stone beneath her boots.

 The gate-approach stretched empty in the fading light.
-Back in Solanthir, departing mages received a word from their house.
-A tether-spell, practical, something to pull a lost caster home.
+She had waited longer than she should have.
+In Solanthir, her mother would have sent a tether-spell: practical, nothing sentimental, just the resonance needed to pull a lost caster home.
 Her mother had not sent word.

 War chamber.
 Ninth bell.
 Full attendance.